QuentinAndre/Website/content/post/more-efficient-studies-group-sequential-designs/index.md

 For researchers who do not want to make these decisions themselves finally, our paper also offers four "off-the-shelf" PRIADs.

 ## Conclusion

 The cost of publishing a consumer behavior paper has noticeably increased over the past decade.
 Papers tend to not only include more studies, but also more expensive studies (e.g., larger sample sizes, representative samples, incentive-aligned decisions, field studies, etc.).
 There is growing concern that this rising cost will have a negative impact on the field, as this could amplify the advantage held by scholars from well-funded institutions and limit marginalized scholars’ opportunities to establish valuable contributions.

 We hope that PRIADs can reduce the barriers to conducting rigorous research, and help researchers to make the most of their resources.
-We are excited to see how the field will react to this new tool, and are looking forward to seeing the first studies that will use PRIADs to test their hypotheses!
+We are excited to see how the marketing community will react to this tool, and are looking forward to seeing the first studies that will use PRIADs to test their hypotheses!

 [^1]: As it turns out, [scientists do not always abide by this restriction](https://journals.sagepub.com/doi/10.1177/0956797611430953).
 [^2]: If you are wondering why the false positive rate is not .1 (i.e., .05 x 2), it is because the two tests are not independent: The second test is based in part on the data that was used in the first test, and thus correlated with the first test.